Open Now

 6. Be on the lookout for leaks under the laundry basin.
 Check for splits on the washing machine hose.

 7. Keep a large bottle of tap water in the fridge for drinking.
-Fewer trips to the taps for you will always be nice and cool.
+Fewer trips to the taps will always be nice and cool for you.

 8. You can reuse your pasta water.
 When you boil your pasta, drain the water and refrigerate it.
 This water can be used to water plants!

 9. When you wash dishes, don’t leave the tap running for rinsing.
-If you’ve got two sinks for washing dishes by hand, fill one with soapy water and the other with rinse water.
+If you have two sinks for hand washing dishes, fill one with soapy water and the other with rinse water.

 Garden and outside

-1. You are filling up a bucket and using that when washing your car rather than a running hose.
-Another handy tip would be to water your grass at the same time simply by washing your car on your lawn.
+1. When washing your car, fill a bucket and use that rather than a running hose.
+Another handy tip is to water your grass simultaneously simply by washing your car on your lawn.

 2. Choose plants with lower water needs and requirements, like native plants.

-3. The best time to water your garden is before 10 am or 4 pm.
-It would help to use only a watering can or a bucket rather than a running hose.
+3. The best time to water your garden is before 10 a.m. or 4 p.m.
+Rather than a running hose, use only a watering can or a bucket.

-4. When watering your plants, ensure to saturate the roots, not just the leaves.
+4. When watering your plants, ensure that the roots, not just the leaves, are saturated.

 5. Weeding your garden regularly can prevent water loss for your plants.
 Weeds can steal the water supply to your plants and lawn.